Minor league baseball is gone, but won’t be forgotten in Jefferson Parish

 “But,” Barrouquere repeated, “it’s not the same as coming out and watching that.”

-The conversation inevitably turned to those childhood summers with the baseball Pelicans.
+The conversation inevitably turned to those childhood years with the baseball Pelicans.

 “Every year it seemed like an eternity before the season started again,” Barrouquere said, “and I guess that’s what it’s going to be like now.”